AIA Guide to New York City

 The AIA Guide to New York City by Norval White, Elliot Willensky, and Fran Leadon is an extensive catalogue with descriptions, critique and photographs of significant and noteworthy architecture throughout the five boroughs of New York City.
-Originally published in 1967, the fifth edition, with new co-author Fran Leadon, was published in 2010.
+Originally published in 1967 and written by Norval White and Elliot Willensky, the fifth edition, with new co-author Fran Leadon (and minus Willensky, who died in 1990), was published in 2010.

+The book covers the architecture of nearly 6000 buildings in New York City.